 Plant Based Eating Is Catching On!
-Cue the processed vegan junk food!
+Cue the processed vegan junk food craze!

 Plant based eating is definitely becoming more popular.
-People are realizing that the research relating to our health and environment support and promote a plant based diet, and it is all a little too strong to ignore.
-They are also clueing onto the fact that plant based foods are delicious, supply tons of energy and make them feel amazing.
+People are realizing that the research relating to our health, environment, and animal welfare support and promote a plant based diet, and it is all a little too strong to ignore.
+People are also clueing into the fact that plant- based foods are delicious, supply tons of energy and make them feel amazing.
 Love it!
 What I don’t love, is that along with people hopping on the veggie train, I have seen a tremendous rise in vegan convenience foods.
 A whole food plant based diet does not have much room for these, but they abound, and I know people are drawn to them.
-I’ll occasionally partake, but very infrequently and I always check food labels and make sure that they are as close to whole foods as they can be.
+I’ll occasionally partake, but very infrequently and I always check food labels and make sure that they are minimally processed and as close to whole foods as they can be.

 Vegan DOES NOT equal healthy!
 To illustrate the point, the following foods are vegan: